ocaml/ocaml.org/data/tutorials/platform/bp_01_managing_deps.md

 ### Adding a Git Dependency to Your .opam File

-Open Your opam File: Locate the `opam` file for your OCaml project.
+To open your opam file, locate the `opam` file for your OCaml project.
 This file defines the package's dependencies and other metadata.

-Add the pin-depends Field: In the `opam` file, add a `pin-depends` field if it doesn't exist.
+Add the `pin-depends` field in the `opam` file if it doesn't exist.
 Inside this field, you specify the package and the URL from which it should be fetched.
 For example:

 ```
 pin-depends: [